-While Figure 5 shows that the reanalyses produce generally similar distributions of environments, Figure 3,5, and 6 suggest there are either differences in the environments in which the precipitating clouds occur or differences in the coupling between precipitation and radiation associated with a given atmospheric state in the reanalyses.
-Figure 7 shows the zonal mean difference (ERA-Interim minus MERRA-2) of air temperature, specific humidity, and ω profiles from the samples matched to A-Train precipitating clouds.
-While there are some hemispheric differences, the main patterns show that in the tropics and subtropics, ERA-Interim has a warmer temperature in the lower troposphere and lower temperature in the upper troposphere, suggesting a more stable atmosphere in MERRA-2.
-This is consistent with the negative omega differences across the tropics in Figure 7c, which means MERRA-2 has weaker ascent than ERA-Interim.
-In the subtropics where ω is typically positive, these negative differences mean MERRA-2 has stronger subsidence than ERA-Interim.
-The hemispheric differences in specific humidity are larger, but with the exception of the lower troposphere in the northern midlatitudes, the atmosphere is generally moister in MERRA-2.
-Along with the previous figures, this figure suggests that differences in the atmosphere in which convection occurs as well as how the precipitation-radiation coupling manifests in the various atmospheric states both contribute to the differences with observations.
-However, the environmental differences are relatively small and the differences between the observations (which have been matched to the reanalysis states) and reanalyses heating and cooling efficiencies in the previous figures suggests that the latter may be more important.
+553 increase of cloud thickness and cloud top.
+The strength of the large scale circulation has a strong 554 control on the magnitude of $R_e$ , but with the strongest cooling at the tails of the SST/CWV 555 domains.
+The sign of $R_h$ is controlled by the large scale circulation, while CWV appears to 556 dominate in controlling the strength of $R_h$ rather than SST.
+557 While Figure 5 shows that the reanalyses produce generally similar distributions of 558 environments, Figure 3,5, and 6 suggest there are either differences in the environments in which 559 the precipitating clouds occur or differences in the coupling between precipitation and radiation 560 associated with a given atmospheric state in the reanalyses.
+Figure 7 shows the zonal mean 561 difference (ERA-Interim minus MERRA-2) of air temperature, specific humidity, and $\omega$ profiles 562 from the samples matched to A-Train precipitating clouds.
+While there are some hemispheric 563 differences, the main patterns show that in the tropics and subtropics, ERA-Interim has a warmer 564 temperature in the lower troposphere and lower temperature in the upper troposphere, suggesting 565 a more stable atmosphere in MERRA-2.
+This is consistent with the negative omega differences 566 across the tropics in Figure 7c, which means MERRA-2 has weaker ascent than ERA-Interim.
+In 567 the subtropics where $\omega$ is typically positive, these negative differences mean MERRA-2 has 568 stronger subsidence than ERA-Interim.
+The hemispheric differences in specific humidity are 569 larger, but with the exception of the lower troposphere in the northern midlatitudes, the 570 atmosphere is generally moister in MERRA-2.
+Along with the previous figures, this figure 571 suggests that differences in the atmosphere in which convection occurs as well as how the 572 precipitation-radiation coupling manifests in the various atmospheric states both contribute to the 573 differences with observations.
+However, the environmental differences are relatively small and 574 the differences between the observations (which have been matched to the reanalysis states) and

+575 reanalyses heating and cooling efficiencies in the previous figures suggests that the latter may be 576 more important.

-5. Summary and Discussions
+577 5 Summary and discussions

-In this paper, we use A-Train observations and reanalyses to study two coupled CIPs, R_c and R_h , that connect the surface and atmospheric CRE and precipitation.
-Not surprisingly, R_c and R_h vary with different cloud regimes.
-In regions dominated by stratocumulus clouds, they tend to cool the surface and atmosphere more efficiently per unit latent heat release because stratocumulus regions have low rain rates and highly reflective clouds that results in large cloud SW radiative forcing.
-In this situation, both strong SW CRE and low rain rate contribute to strengthen R_c .
-For regions associated with deep convective clouds in environments with strong ascent and sufficient CWV, observations show that clouds cool the surface and heat the atmosphere more efficiently per unit latent heat release than the regions where there is weak ascent or low CWV.
+In this paper, we use A-Train observations and reanalyses to study two coupled CIPs, $R_c$ 578 and $R_h$ , that connect the surface and atmospheric CRFCRE and precipitation.
+Not surprisingly, $R_c$ 579 and $R_h$ vary with different cloud regimes.
+In regions dominated by stratocumulus clouds, they 580 581 tend to cool the surface and atmosphere more efficiently per unit latent heating release because 582 stratocumulus regions have low rain rates and highly reflective clouds that results in large cloud 583 SW radiative forcing.
+In this situation, both strong SW CRFCRE and low rain rate contribute to strengthen $R_c$ .
+For regions associated with deep convective clouds in environments with strong 584 ascent and sufficient CWV, observations show that clouds cool the surface and heat the 585 atmosphere more efficiently per unit latent heat release than the regions where there is weak 586 587 ascent or low CWV.
 Elevated and highly reflective cloud tops and large cirrus anvils enhance both the cloud greenhouse effect and the cloud SW radiative cooling at surface.
+588